unmaya/Girder/README.md

 ```

 **Some familiar options:** Wrap multi-column rows with the ```.row``` class.
 Nest rows and mix grid units to achieve your desired results.
 You can remove gutters, push units, add media queries or use any number of plugins for Sass.
 [Check the example](http://comfypixel.com/Girder/), inspect, poke and download the source to see exactly how it works.

+For more tips on using Sass and CSS layout tools like Girder, visit the [dev journal](http://ghost.fredmaya.com).

 ## Optional
 Girder is tiny but it can scale based on your project's needs.
 It includes support for more complex media queries using the Breakpoint() compass plugin.
 Just make sure you [install the gem](http://rubygems.org/gems/breakpoint) and include the module by modifying or overwriting these settings: